Distinct thermodynamic and dynamic effects produced by scale factors in conformally related Einstein-power-Yang-Mills black holes: Thermodynamics of CEPYM black holes

 Here a comment to $L$ is necessary.
-The choice of $L$ seems to be artificial.
+As a matter of fact, the theory does not provide any particular choices for the value of $L$.
 Theoretically, $L$ can be arbitrarily small such that ${\cal S}(r)$ approximates unity and the CEPYM BHs become arbitrarily close to the EPYM BHs.
 Indeed, a small $L$ would be more reasonable since Einstein's theory has been well verified by numerous experiments up to a decent precision.
 However, as mentioned above, $N$ is an arbitrary positive integer larger than $D/4$.
-Thus, the blow-up of Bekenstein-Hawking entropy still happens even for a small $L$, as long as $N$ inflates to a very large value, {\em e.g.}, $N=100$.
-That is to say, this blow-up is unavoidable, no matter how $L$ is sophisticatedly tuned.
-Nonetheless, we emphasize that such a blow-up of Bekenstein-Hawking entropy does not represent the physical entropy of the CEPYM BHs since the microscopic degrees of freedom of a thermodynamic system do not blow up under a spacetime dilation, which will be seen clearly in the First Law of BH thermodynamics below.
+Thus, the blow-up of horizon areas still happens even for a small $L$, as long as $N$ inflates to a very large value, {\em e.g.}, $N=100$.
+That is to say, this blow-up is inevitable, no matter how $L$ is sophisticatedly tuned.
+Nonetheless, such a blow-up implies that the area of event horizons does not represent the entropy of the CEPYM BHs in physics since the microscopic degrees of freedom of a thermodynamic system do not blow up under a spacetime dilation, which will be seen clearly in the First Law of BH thermodynamics below.

-Next, we turn to discussions about the First Law of BH thermodynamics.
-Note that the Bekenstein-Hawking entropy of the CEPYM BHs bears a non-trivial correction compared to that of the EPYM BHs due to the scale factor ${\cal S}(r)$, while the Hawking temperature does not, see Eq.~(\ref{HTlapsefunc}), and the ADM mass $M$ maintains unchanged since ${\cal S}(r)$ does not influence the asymptotic structure of the CEPYM BH spacetimes.
-Therefore, we deduce the violation of the First Law of BH thermodynamics,
+Next, we turn to discussions about the First Law of BH thermodynamics and derive the entropy of the CEPYM BHs.
+According to the first law of BH thermodynamics, the entropy should satisfy

-If we want to maintain the First Law of BH thermodynamics, we have to modify the unphysical entropy.

-We derive the expression of the derivative of $S_D$ with respect to $M$.
-Considering Eq.~(\ref{area}), we recast~\cite{Wald} $S_D$ as follows,